i8degrees/redstone-university/src/Part-I--Foundations/03_Decoders-and-Displays/draft.md

 ![2-to-4 Decoder Step 2](./images/2-to-4-decoder-2_minecraft.png)
 *Figure: Final working 2-to-4 decoder, with the input set to `11`, so only the `L3` lamp is ON.*

-> **PLACEHOLDER:** Insert a screenshot or GIF of the final, working 2-to-4 decoder, showing how only one lamp lights up at a time as the inputs change.

 **Lesson Summary: The Problem of Scale**
 Take a look at the space your 2-to-4 decoder occupies.
 Now, imagine our real goal: a 4-to-10 decoder.
 We would need **ten** 4-input AND gates, which are much larger than the simple gates we just used.
 The brute-force method works, but it does not scale well.
 It creates a massive, resource-hungry machine.